-Drop Surfing focuses on maximizing profit by finding the most cost-effective suppliers to fulfill any given order.
+Drop Surfing maximizes profit by finding the most cost-effective suppliers to fulfill any given order.
 In contrast, traditional dropshipping relies on 2-3 suppliers to deliver all the products.
-One model is based on long-term collaboration for products fulfillment, and the other aims to find the best deal for the moment.
+One model is based on long-term collaboration for product fulfillment, and the other aims to find the best deal for the moment.

 Every day more people search for means to diversify their income, primarily through the internet.
 In 2021, the number of consumers who purchased products online reached an all-time high of 2.14 billion, with a future upward trend.

 The increase in online shoppers has led to a rise in eCommerce niches like dropshipping.
 Dropshipping is a continuous trend in eCommerce, but the new buzzword drop surfing has been gaining steam.